 Who decides if a child lives?

-January 1941.
-A terrible crime is taking place in a clinic for disabled children.
-The perpetrators argue that it will help struggling parents and lift the financial burden on the mighty Nazi Reich.
+A terrible crime is taking place in a German clinic for disabled children.
+The perpetrators argue that it will help struggling parents and lift the financial burden on the mighty Third Reich.
 One brave voice is raised in objection.
-But will the anyone listen?
+But will anyone listen?

 Not appropriate for children under 13.